atowey01/aislingtowey/README.md

-<p>A data science professional skilled in developing and implementing machine learning and NLP solutions.
-Experienced in communicating with clients to understand requirements both in the field of data science and management consulting with experience in Deloitte Ireland.
-Highly proficient in Python and SQL.
+<p>A professional with 5+ years of experience in strategy & operations, data analytics and client management.
+Adept at collaborating with senior stakeholders on Deloitte strategy and operations management consulting projects.
+Skilled at leveraging data analysis to address business challenges in an AI-focused startup.
 Completed a MSc in Data Analytics from Queen’s University Belfast.
-Native English speaker with limited proficiency in Mandarin Chinese.</p>
+Highly proficient in Excel, Python, and SQL.</p>
 <br/>
 <a href="https://ie.linkedin.com/in/aislingtowey/">View My LinkedIn Profile</a>
 <br/>